Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Empirical Evaluation

-\textbf{Q4: What is the impact of training proportion?} We show in Fig.~\ref{fig_info}(left) that the labeled portion for training data has negligible impacts on the relative performance of three models, indicating the phenomenon is consistent regardless of the amount of graph structure information used in training.
+\paragraph{Q4: What is the impact of training proportion?} We use random split to control the amount of graph structure information used in training.
+As shown in Fig.~\ref{fig_info}(left), the labeled portion of nodes and the amount of training edges have negligible impacts on the relative performance of three models.

-\textbf{Q5: What is the impact of graph sparsity?} As suggested by Fig.~\ref{fig_info}(middle), when the graph goes sparser, the absolute performance of GCN and PMLP degrades yet their performance gap remains unchanged.
+\paragraph{Q5: What is the impact of graph sparsity?} To further investigate the impact of graph structure, we randomly remove different ratios of edges to reduce graph sparsity when fixing the training proportion.
+As suggested by Fig.~\ref{fig_info}(middle), when the graph goes sparser, the absolute performance of GCN and PMLP degrades yet their performance gap remains unchanged.
 This shows that the quality of input graphs indeed impacts the testing performance and tends to control the performance upper bound of the models.
 Critically though, the generalization effect brought by PMLP is insensitive to the graph completeness.

-\textbf{Q6: What is the impact of noisy structure?} As shown in Fig.~\ref{fig_info}(right), the performances of both PMLP and GCN tend to decrease as we gradually add random connections to the graph, whose amount is controlled by the noise ratio (defined as $\mbox{\# noisy edges} / |\mathcal E|$), while PMLP shows better robustness to such noise presumably because, again, noisy structures could have negative effects on GNNs in training but not PMLP.
+\paragraph{Q6: What is the impact of noisy structure?} As shown in Fig.~\ref{fig_info}(right), the performances of both PMLP and GCN tend to decrease as we gradually add random connections to the graph, whose amount is controlled by the noise ratio (defined as $\mbox{\# noisy edges} / |\mathcal E|$), while PMLP shows better robustness to such noise.
+This indicates noisy structures have negative effects on both training and generalization of GNNs and one may use PMLP to mitigate this issue.